Spending time in nature is a great way to ward off the winter blues. Here are five ways to work it into your day.

 There are also many opportunities to give in nature, whether it’s sharing something from the garden or giving on a bigger scale by donating some of your time to an environmental charity or cause.
 You can’t put a price on the joy you get from giving.

 Anything from sharing your home-grown veggies with your next-door neighbour to weeding the nature strip on your street will leave you with the warm fuzzies.
-See here for tips on opportunities to volunteer in nature in the Adelaide region or consider becoming a campground host in SA’s national parks.

 Making small changes like these can be just what you need this winter to lift your mood, recharge your batteries, and boost your wellbeing.